 “I know.
-Dr. Sanderson, said it would take a week to get the twin matching reports.
+Dr. Sanderson said it would take a week to get the reports showing if we’re twins and, if so, which kind.
 It’ll be a week tomorrow.
 But I don’t think we should plan on getting the results until the end of this week or sometime next week.
 He said the detailed analysis of Tony and Todd would take about a month.
 That means we’ll get that report sometime in early October.”

-“I hope I get it in time for my Biology project.”
+“I hope I get it in time for Todd and me to turn in our Biology project.”

 “Do you have a plan B?”
 Dad asked me.

 “No. These reports are a lot of work, and doing one is more than enough.
-When I asked Dr. Sanderson if I’d have the information in time to turn in our report, he said yes.”
+When I asked Dr. Sanderson if I’d have the information in time to turn in our report, and told him when it’ll be due, he said yes.”